RedisJSON/RedisJSON/docs/docs/developer.md

 docker exec -it $rejson bash
 ```

 You can replace `debian:bullseye` with your OS of choice.
-If you use the same OS as your host machine, you can run the RedisJSON binary on your host after it is built.
+If you use the same OS as your host machine, you can run the JSON binary on your host after it is built.

 ## Installing prerequisites

-To build and test RedisJSON one needs to install several packages, depending on the underlying OS.
-Currently, we support the Ubuntu/Debian, CentOS, Fedora, and macOS.
+To build and test JSON one needs to install several packages, depending on the underlying OS.
+Currently, we support Ubuntu/Debian, CentOS, Fedora, and macOS.

 Enter `RedisJSON` directory and run: